ufal/npfl139/tasks/policy_iteration_exact.md

 Starting with [policy_iteration_exact.py](https://github.com/ufal/npfl139/tree/master/labs/02/policy_iteration_exact.py),
 extend the `policy_iteration` assignment to perform policy evaluation exactly by solving a system of linear equations.
+Note that you need to use 64-bit floats because lower precision results in unacceptable error.

 #### Tests Start: policy_iteration_exact_tests
 _Note that your results may be slightly different, depending on your CPU type and whether you use a GPU._